sugarac/Java-Interview-Questions-and-Answers/README.md

 > 1) Method overloading increases the readability of the program.
 Method overriding provides the specific implementation of the method that is already provided by its super class.
 > 2) Method overloading is occurs within the class.
 Method overriding occurs in two classes that have IS-A relationship.
 > 3) In this case, parameter must be different.
 In this case, parameter must be same.

+### Abstraction
+* What is abstraction?
+> Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+Abstraction lets you focus on what the object does instead of how it does it.
+* What is the difference between abstraction and encapsulation?
+> Abstraction hides the implementation details whereas encapsulation wraps code and data into a single unit.
+* What is abstract class?
+> A class that is declared as abstract is known as abstract class.
+It needs to be extended and its method implemented.
+It cannot be instantiated.

+* Can there be any abstract method without abstract class?
+> No, if there is any abstract method in a class, that class must be abstract.

+* Can you use abstract and final both with a method?
+No, because abstract method needs to be overridden whereas you can't override final method.

+* Is it possible to instantiate the abstract class?
+No, abstract class can never be instantiated.

+### Interface
+* What is interface?
+Interface is a blueprint of a class that have static constants and abstract methods.It can be used to achieve fully abstraction and multiple inheritance.

+* Can you declare an interface method static?
+> No, because methods of an interface is abstract by default, and static and abstract keywords can't be used together.

+* Can an Interface be final?
+> No, because its implementation is provided by another class.

+* What is marker interface?
+> An interface that have no data member and method is known as a marker interface.For example Serializable, Cloneable etc.

+* What is difference between abstract class and interface?
+> 1) An abstract class can have method body (non-abstract methods).
+Interface have only abstract methods.
+> 2) An abstract class can have instance variables.
+An interface cannot have instance variables.
+> 3) An abstract class can have constructor.
+Interface cannot have constructor.
+> 4) An abstract class can have static methods.
+Interface cannot have static methods.
+> 5) You can extends one abstract class.
+You can implement multiple interfaces.
+* Can we define private and protected modifiers for variables in interfaces?
+> No, they are implicitly public.

+* When can an object reference be cast to an interface reference?
+> An object reference can be cast to an interface reference when the object implements the referenced interface.

 ### Interesting
 * What is the default value of the local variables?